WyllDuck/OpenFOAM-ToolChain-helperFunctions/README.md

   <li><b>atmosphere.py</b>: Model of the atmosphere used to calculate inlet conditions in the <i>get_boundary_conditions.py</i> script</li>

   <li><b>get_configuration_files.py</b>: Configurable script that helps the user during the generation of large amounts of configuration files for each CFD simulation.
-For more information on the structure and the usage of these configuration files please visit the main repository: https://github.com/WyllDuck/OpenFOAM-ToolChain-for-Rocket-Aerodynamic-Analysis </li>
+For more information on the structure and the usage of these configuration files please visit the main repository: <a href=https://github.com/WyllDuck/OpenFOAM-ToolChain-for-Rocket-Aerodynamic-Analysis>https://github.com/WyllDuck/OpenFOAM-ToolChain-for-Rocket-Aerodynamic-Analysis</a> </li>
 </ul>

 ### CSV FILES